 * Open bagged pre-cut florets and invert them into a bowl?
 No. Look closely at the expiration date.
 Choose the freshest possible, because once cut, vegetables drop in nutrition and vitamin levels within 5 to 6 days of being cut.
 Often those florets are drying out, which means they lack flavor and crisp texture, and they absorb more dressing increasing calories.
 At least, rinse them well before using, ridding them of bacteria.
 Fresh is best.

 * Fresh broccoli heads with firm stalks or bagged pre-cut: Rinse.
-Rehydrate florets by soaking them in cool water for 30 to 60 minutes.
+Soak them in cool water for 30 to 60 minutes.
 Drain well, then make the salad.
 I promise this simple technique greatly enhances broccoli salad.

 * Raw broccoli, not your favorite?
 Briefly steam.
 In a covered pot, bring water to a rolling boil.
 When the pot is filled with steam, place the florets in a colander inside.
 Steam for 1 minute.
 Remove.
 Immediately rinse under cold water to stop cooking and turn broccoli a gorgeous bright green.
 It remains crisp, but without rawness, which is very appealing and easier to digest.

 * Bacon.
 Almost everyone loves bacon hot and crisp, just out of the pan.
 But cold with spongy fat?
 Covered with creamy dressing?
 Why not try lightly-smoked pork salumi?
 Thinly-sliced Italian speck or German Black Forest shinken is usually available in grocery stores.
 Much lower in fat than bacon, both possess yummy bacon-y taste and aroma.
 Or substitute quality smoked ham.